 Bitcoin Blockchain Design

-The bitcoin blockchain is designed to create and disseminate a global public ledger with a record of all bitcoins in the system.
+The bitcoin blockchain is designed to create and disseminate a global public ledger that records all bitcoins in the system.
 Each entry in the public ledger is a transaction representing the transfer of a crypto coin from one virtual account to another.
 Bitcoin transactions consist of inputs and outputs: a transaction “spends” a set of transaction inputs and “creates” a transaction output.

 All transactions contain an input reference, i.e., a hash of an output of a previous transaction.
-As such, each transaction output consists of a value representing the quantity of bitcoin currency plus information regarding the coin owners.
+Each transaction output consists of a value representing the quantity of bitcoin currency plus information regarding the coin owners.
 Transactions on the network are usually structured as a directed graph to allow users to maintain invariants concerning the transaction log.

 A crucial aspect of Bitcoin’s architecture is the block size.
-At the moment, the block size is restricted to 1MB (on average), and one block can therefore cover around 4000 transactions with an average size of 250 bytes.
+Currently, the block size is restricted to 1MB (on average), and one block can cover around 4000 transactions with an average size of 250 bytes.
 This results in an overall rate of about seven transactions per second (tps.)
-Each block information is recorded on the Bitcoin blockchain.
+Each block’s information is recorded on the Bitcoin blockchain.